Patternslib/Patterns/docs/developer/create-a-pattern.md

 The Yeoman generator will create the correct layout and all the necessary files.

-However, if you're doing this manually instead of using Yeoman, then create this directory as well as the files required:
+However, if you are doing this manually instead of using Yeoman, then create this directory as well as the files required:

     touch README.md index.html src/pat-colorchanger.js